 5. Don’t let your story intimidate you – find your balance.
 Let your story breathe and be organic, but never think you don’t have control.

-6. Don’t be afraid to write what you don’t know – just do your research.
+6. Don’t be afraid to write what you don’t know – just do your research and get sensitivity readers if you need them.

 7. If you get writer’s block, write about anything.
 Put words to paper, whatever they are, even if it is that you are completely stuck and can’t write a single word.
 If you keep putting words in motion, the muse will start speaking again.